SC header logo

 WordPress sidebar

 TYPO3 on the other hand has a steeper learning curve because out of the box it comes with more features and advanced functionalities.
 User interface is much more complex, so you may need some technical expertise to navigate efficiently.
-It also comes with an intuitive content management system that uses block-based editor.
+It also comes with an intuitive content management system that uses a block-based editor.

 TYPO3 sidebar